Syria pro-government forces enter Afrin to aid Kurds against Turkey

 “The besieging of the Afrin city centre will start rapidly in the coming days,” Erdogan said on Tuesday.

-The entry of pro-government forces into Afrin draws more attention to the uneasy relationship between the government and the YPG.
-They have mostly avoided direct confrontation during the conflict, but the Kurds seek autonomy in regions they hold, while Assad has pledged to assert control over all of Syria.
+The entry of pro-government forces into Afrin draws more attention to the uneasy relationship between Damascus and the YPG.
+They have mostly avoided direct confrontation during the conflict, but the Kurds seek autonomy in regions they hold, while Assad has pledged to assert his control over all of Syria.

 Kurdish political leaders have said they were forced to seek help from Assad’s military because no foreign powers would help them against Turkish forces in Afrin.